SeisComP/main/plugins/locator/iloc/descriptions/global_iloc.rst

    Select iLoc profile

-The settings for iLoc can be adjusted by pressing the wrench button next to the locator selection combo box
+The parameters for iLoc can be adjusted by pressing the wrench button next to the locator selection combo box

 .. figure:: media/scolv-iloc-change.png